martinpllu/agent-dev-guide/generate.md

 - Think hard and dive deep, using subagents if required.
 It's extremely important to make this guide as good as possible.
 - The guide should be comprehensive yet compact.
 Every token counts!
 - Link to any documentation or config files that provide more detail.
 For example, the Architecture section might link to architecture docs found in the codebase.
 Or the Code Style section might refer to the code auto-formatter config file.
-- Mark any missing architecture elements or capabilities with [Not implemented yet]
+- Mark any missing architecture elements or capabilities with [Not implemented yet] with an optional sentence or two about how it might be implemented.
 - The document contains Sections (# headings), Topics (## headings) and Items (### headings)
 - If any Topics are non-applicable fill them with just [Not applicable - REASON].
 For example, for the '## Frontend' Topic you might write [Not applicable - backend-only service].
 For the '### Containerization` Item you might write [Not applicable - serverless app]  If marking a Topic as not applicable, skip all contained Items.
 - Document major framework versions if significant, e.g. React Router v7.
 Don't document library versions.
 Never document minor/patch versions.